ElianFabian/Windows-ContextMenuManager/README.md

 # Windows-ContextMenuManager
-A simple set of PowerShell scripts to add options to the Windows' context menu from json or xml files.
+A simple set of PowerShell scripts to add options to the Windows' context menu from JSON or XML files.

 ![context-menu](https://user-images.githubusercontent.com/86477169/189173085-67539358-1f1c-4bba-86d3-eeacd1c5d038.PNG)

 # Introduction
 We have 2 main scripts: **Import-ContextMenuItem.ps1** and **Remove-ContextMenuItem.ps1**.
-What they do is to read all the files listed in **context-menu-list.txt**, they can be single files or folders with files in it, and it allows both absolute and relative paths.
+What they do is to read all the files listed in **context-menu-list.txt**, they can be single files or folders with files in them, and it allows absolute and relative paths.

 As metion these file paths are stored in **context-menu-list.txt**, it's one path per line, and also allows comments that start with "#" and empty lines.

-In case you want to change the configuration you can do it with [**settings.ini**](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/settings.ini), it stores the name of the list of paths to read (by default it's context-menu-list.txt), and also as we'll see later you can change the names of the properties in the files as you wish (I don't think you're going to need to do that, but I it's up to you).
+In case you want to change the default configuration you can do it in [**settings.ini**](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/settings.ini), it stores the path of the list of paths to read (by default it's context-menu-list.txt), and also as we'll see later you can change the names of the properties in the files as you wish (you could use it to translate them to the language you want).

-Finally the **BasicSetup.ps1** script, it generates the basic needed files needed for the scripts to work and also generates a json and xml template inside the "Source" folder as an example
+Finally the **BasicSetup.ps1** script, it generates the basic needed files needed for the scripts to work and also generates a JSON and XML template inside the "Source" folder as an example
 (this repository already includes those generated files).
-In case you have setup your directory and executes the script, it won't override any of your existing scripts with the same name as the generated ones.
+In case you have setup your directory and execute the script it won't override any of your existing scripts with the same name as the generated ones.

-There's also the **Update-ContextMenuItem.ps1** that executes first remove and then import.
+There's also the **Update-ContextMenuItem.ps1** that first executes Remove and then Import.

 # How context menus work
-This is an example of how to create items and groups with json and xml:
+This is an example of how to create items and groups with JSON and XML:

 **JSON**
 ``` js